QVeris

 What changed for API and SDK users?

-What changed for provider evaluation?
+What changed for CLI and agent authentication?

 How should I follow QVeris updates?